Understand the calculations

 - Redis keys are predictable, making metrics easy to use across services

-How features are calculated
+How features are calculated#

-Everything starts with the entry point class com.evoura.snowplow.SnowplowAnalyticsPipeline
+Everything starts with the entry point class com.evoura.snowplow.SnowplowAnalyticsPipeline, which is responsible for:

 - Creating a Kafka source (a Flink operator to read the data)